Best Travel Socks for Every Trip

 An REI staff member (who wished to remain anonymous) spent time talking with me in their hefty travel sock section.
 He showed me the difference between the merino wool of today’s socks that were far less itchy than the ones I remember from yesteryear.

-He explained the sweat-free benefits of the CoolMax® synthetic fiber used today for many liners and socks.
-He shared the made in America nature of the Farm to Feet® brand and how the ones in their ‘No Fly Zone’ have the bug spray built in to the material.
-He explained that the greater the thickness of the sock the fewer blisters you might develop (depending of course on the fit of your shoes).
+He explained the moisture-wicking benefits of the CoolMax® synthetic fiber used today for many liners and socks.
+He shared the made in America nature of the Farm to Feet® brand and how the ones in their ‘No Fly Zone’ have the bug spray built into the material.
+He explained that the greater the thickness of the sock, the fewer blisters you might develop (depending of course on the fit of your shoes).

 Different Types of Travel Socks